 All bidders and proposers seeking to enter into contracts with the City of Los Angeles are required to comply with the City's contracting requirements.
-These include:
+The forms listed below correspond to these requirements; proposers are to complete and submit all required documents with their proposal.